 Next, stop by one of the city’s more than two dozen dog parks for a game of fetch or simply to socialize.
 Balboa Park has not one but three dog parks: Morley Field Dog Park, Grape St. Park, and Nate’s Point Dog Park.
-All have drinking fountains for your dog, as well as shaded areas to enjoy a break from the sun.
+All have drinking fountains for your dog and shaded areas to enjoy a break from the sun.

-For accommodation, there are several dozen dog-friendly vacation rentals, including apartments, houses, condos, and cottages in popular areas like La Jolla, Mission Beach, Pacific Beach, and Downtown San Diego.
+There are several dozen dog-friendly vacation rentals for accommodation, including apartments, houses, condos, and cottages in popular areas like La Jolla, Mission Beach, Pacific Beach, and Downtown San Diego.